ed-barberis/fso_cco_lab_guide/content/30_CNAO_UI_Exploration/31_Explore_Infrastructure/_index.md

 ![image](/images/31_explore_ui/cloud_2.png)

-In Cloud Native Application Observability (CNAO), you can observe how Amazon Application, Classic, and Network load balancers manage incoming HTTP and HTTPS traffic across multiple Availability Zones.
+In Cisco Cloud Observability (CCO), you can observe how Amazon Application, Classic, and Network load balancers manage incoming HTTP and HTTPS traffic across multiple Availability Zones.
 These load balancers assess the health status of backend targets, directing traffic only to those that are healthy and dynamically adjusting to shifting traffic patterns.
-Additionally, you can see the Load Balancer entity within CNAO, providing insights into its operation and integration with your infrastructure.
+Additionally, you can see the Load Balancer entity within CCO, providing insights into its operation and integration with your infrastructure.

 <span style="color: #143c76;"><i class='fas fa-circle fa-sm'></i></span>&nbsp; Choose the **Storage** Entity from the relationship panel.
 To view the Storage entity, you may need to navigate back in your browser, as there is no direct relationship defined between the current load balancer and storage in the interface.

 ![image](/images/31_explore_ui/cloud_3.png)

-You've explored Kubernetes domain entities in the CNAO interface, learning to identify issues related to Kubernetes infrastructure, observing vulnerability detection for workloads, and understanding the relationship between Kubernetes entities and those managed by Cloud Connections like AWS.
+You've explored Kubernetes domain entities in the CCO interface, learning to identify issues related to Kubernetes infrastructure, observing vulnerability detection for workloads, and understanding the relationship between Kubernetes entities and those managed by Cloud Connections like AWS.

 <br>